-Humans are inquisitive beings, and we never stop learning.
-At the Centre for Innovation, we explore learning opportunities from high school until retirement.
+Humans are inquisitive beings.
+We never stop learning.
+At LLInC we explore learning opportunities from high school until retirement.
 Our experts use research-based methods to support the development of educational experiences for young adults and lifetime learners.
 The centre’s unique position is built upon our pedagogical innovation experience and agile media expertise, allowing us to test new learning methods for diverse audiences.
 By partnering with academic, public and private organisations, we identify unique learning opportunities, build courses and learning platforms and empower individual skill development.

 How Lifelong Learning Guides Our work